Kangaroo Route

 Qantas commenced operating non-stop flights from Perth to London with Boeing 787s on 25 March 2018.
 This ended the era of the continents of Europe and Oceania not being connected by non-stop flights, marking the first time that all of the world's continents, excluding Antarctica, are connected by non-stop flights.

+Qantas Airways is operating Project Sunrise which is modifying an Airbus A350-1000.
+This aircraft is meant to make the world's longest non-stop commercial flights.
+They are trying to connect Australia to more global destinations by making a plane that can make trips from around the world.
+These flights would go from Australia to places like London and New York.
+Qantas Airway is currently making these planes and plans to deliver these planes in late 2026.

 Origins of the name

-Qantas operated the Australian part of the Kangaroo Route for 9 years before coining (and later trademarking) the name.
+Qantas operated the Australian part of the Kangaroo Route for nine years before coining (and later trademarking) the name.

 After starting airmail operations between Brisbane and Singapore in 1934, Qantas began operating passenger flights connecting Brisbane to Singapore in 1935 following successful awarding of the Australian government's tender.

 After disruption to the route due to the emerging hostilities of World War II, the connectivity was famously restored by Qantas with its "Double Sunrise" service connectivity between Perth and Ceylon on the Indian Ocean Route with Catalina flying boats in 1943.
 With the addition of the land based Liberator aircraft to the route in 1944, the "Indian Ocean Route" was officially renamed "The Kangaroo Service" by Qantas' Managing Director Hudson Fysh and pilot Bill Crowther; a play on words of the aviation term "hop" (referring to a leg of a route), and the hop of a kangaroo, an Australian icon.

 Along with the newly created Qantas logo of the flying kangaroo, the terms "Kangaroo Service" and "Kangaroo Route" were trademarked by Qantas and became the airline's branded term to describe Qantas' Australia-United Kingdom connectivity.

 A significant milestone in 1947 when Qantas began operating the entire Kangaroo Route independently.
 This April 1947 inauguration is referred to as the birth date of the Kangaroo Route by Qantas, even though it had been operating a part of that route for almost a decade.